isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Alternative

 If you mean to slice, define an explicit operations to do so.
-This saves reders from confusion.
+This saves readers from confusion.
 For example:

     class Smiley : public Circle {